Malachivini/Refrigerator/README.md

 - Compile the project using your preferred Java IDE or via the command line.

 3. **Run the Application**:
-- Execute the `RefrigeratorApp` main class to start the application.
+- Execute the `RefrigeratorApp` from the `ApplicationImpl.java` file to start the application.

 ## Future Enhancements

 - **Add Barcode Scanner**: Integrate a barcode scanner to quickly add products to the refrigerator.
-- **Recipe Suggestions**: Implement a feature that suggests recipes based on the current ingredients in the refrigerator.
+- **Recipe Suggestions**: Implement a feature that suggests recipes based on the current ingredients in the refrigerator and their expiration date.
 - **Nutritional Information**: Display nutritional information for each product and recipe.

-## Screenshots
-- Place screenshots in the appropriate sections above to visually demonstrate how to use each part of the application.

-## Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
-Contributions are welcome!

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.